-- the planning proposal seeks approval to increase the allowable FSR and height controls for the site, resulting in the potential for approximately 142 apartments and approximately 2,543m of retail/commercial floor space - the planning proposal is consistent with the CBD Strategy, with no changes proposed to the previously endorsed scheme - the future car, motorcycle, bicycle and loading facilities will ultimately be provided and designed in accordance with Council's requirements, SEPP 65 and the relevant Australian Standards - the future vehicular access arrangements will be designed in accordance with Council and RMS requirements.
+- the planning proposal seeks approval to increase the allowable FSR and height controls for the site, resulting in the potential for approximately 142 apartments and approximately 2,543m2 of retail/commercial floor space - the planning proposal is consistent with the CBD Strategy, with no changes proposed to the previously endorsed scheme & this proposal agrees with the reduced parking rates for developments in the Chatswood CBD. - the future car, motorcycle, bicycle and loading facilities will ultimately be provided and designed in accordance with Council's requirements, SEPP 65 and the relevant Australian Standards - the future vehicular access arrangements will be designed in accordance with Council and RMS requirements.